julianachagas/booklist/README.md

 ## BookList 📚

 This application allows the user to create and manage a list of books.
-The goal of this project was to practice DOM (Document Object Model) manipulation, event handling, classes, and local Storage in JavaScript.
+The goal of this project was to practice DOM (Document Object Model) manipulation, event handling, classes, and localStorage in JavaScript.
 ### Link:
 - [Live app](https://julianachagas.github.io/booklist/)
 ### Technologies